EGA-archive/LocalEGA/deployments/kube/README.md

   --deploy TEXT     Deploying the configuration secrets and pods.
 Options
                     available: "all" (default), "secrets" or "sc", "services" or "svc", "configmap" or "cm" and "pods" or "pd".
-  --ns TEXT         Deployment namspace, defaults to "testing".
+  --ns TEXT         Deployment namespace, defaults to "testing".
   --cega-ip TEXT    CEGA MQ IP.
   --cega-pass TEXT  CEGA MQ password.
   --help            Show this message and exit.